MuneerHussain01/CodeSoft/README.md

 # CodeSoft

-Task 01 : CHATBOT WITH RULE-BASED  RESPONSES \n
+Task 01 : CHATBOT WITH RULE-BASED  RESPONSES

 Build a simple chatbot that responds to user inputs based on predefined rules.
 Use if-else statements or pattern matching techniques to identify user queries and provide appropriate